beingEniola/Bash-etl-pipeline/README.md

 - transform function also creates a directory named transformed, rename column `Variable_code` to `variable_code`, and selects four columns: `year`, `Value`, `Units`, `variable_code`
 - Lastly the load function loads the transformed data into a directory named Gold

-Features I but in place while developing this script were
+Features I added to this script are
 - Environment variables to store the URL.
 - Print out information for each step.
 - Colorful terminal messages.